 ElliptiGO Arc 8 Compact Stride Outdoor Elliptical Bike Review

 The main reason why this particular elliptical bike made it to my list and why I’ve been using it for a while now is its price.
-It’s one of the best and most affordable elliptical bikes that you can find in the market right now.
+It’s one of the best and most affordable options that you can find in the market right now.
 However, such a price tag obviously means that some of the bike’s features are watered down a bit.

 You won’t find the same power or feel that Arc 8’s bigger sister, the 8C, offers.
 But the Arc 8 still stands strong on its own feet due to its range and utility.
 I’ve always been a big ElliptiGO fan, way before I bought this bike or even tried it.
-Most of my friends had no idea what elliptical bikes were or how they functioned.
-And for that, I wanted a good elliptical bike that I could introduce to beginners, and Arc 8 was perfect.
+Most of my friends had no idea what these bikes were or how they functioned.
+And for that, I wanted a good one that I could introduce to beginners, and Arc 8 was perfect.
 If you are looking for an exercise bike for beginners we have an article about the best exercise bikes for beginners here.